 Dairy cows reared on rubber floor rested more during the morning hours than cows reared on concrete floors.
 Even though concrete flooring is sanitary and involves minimal attention, it has the potential for injuries due to unsteady standing, lying, and transitional motions in addition to reduced traction (Cozzi et al. 2013).
-Cattle prefer various flooring substrates to concrete when given alternatives, like straw, wood chips, or rubber mats (Schutz and Cox 2014).
+Cattle prefer various flooring substrates to concrete when given alternatives, like straw, wood chips, or rubber mats (Schutz and Cox, 2014).

 Growing cattle have been observed to have a positive correlation between time spent lying and their growth rates.
 Since, soil floor is naturally softer than concrete, calves reared on them often demonstrated playful behaviour considering that they enjoy playing on it.
 But it seemed that calves raised on soil floor were dirtier compared to those raised on other types of flooring.
 Apart from causing irritation and harm to the skin, a soiled coat elevates the chances of meat contamination during the slaughter process.
 Certain types of floors can also help in mitigation strategies of ammonia production (Leskovec et. al., 2022), which is a major concern now a days.
 However, there is lack of scientific evidence in buffaloes which paved the way to conduct the present study with the objective of effect of type of flooring on cleanliness, behaviour of Murrah calves & their cost benefit analysis.